abhayagarwal123/Facetime/README.md

-# videocall
+# Facetime

 An app in which you can perform group video and audio call .
-For storing data I use firebase and for videocall I integrate the zegocloud toolkit
+For storing data I use firebase cloud storage
+For videocalling I integrate the the app with zegocloud toolkit

 ## Getting Started